 Are US Dollars Accepted?
 Yes, almost everywhere.
 However, sometimes you will be charged more to pay in USD.

 Aruba, like most islands in the Caribbean, can be quite expensive.
-There is no shortage of fancy resort hotels and beachfront accomodations.
-However, it is possible to visit Aruba without breaking the bank!
-It just depends what your priorities are.
+There is no shortage of fancy resort hotels and beachfront accommodations to throw money at.

-I was planning on renting a car in Aruba regardless of where I stayed.
-I wanted to be able to get out and explore the hidden corners of the island.
-So, staying beachfront was not a priority for me, since I could drive to the various beaches of Aruba every day.
+I personally chose not to stay in a beachfront property.
+I was planning on renting a car in Aruba regardless of where I stayed, to explore the hidden corners of the island.

-Accomodations in Aruba
+Accommodations in Aruba

 I was able to get a small studio apartment equipped with a kitchen and full sized bed for only $40 USD per night in Oranjestad.
 This worked as a perfect base for me.
-Aruba is such a small island – roughly 20 miles long and 6 miles across – that I could drive anywhere in less than an hour.

-Again, depending on your tastes and priorities, you can book hotels for anything from around $25 USD per night for a dorm bed in a hostel up to $700 USD and beyond.
-It is possible to be budget-minded in Aruba, though you will not find the same bang for your buck as you would in, say, Bali.
+Depending on your tastes and priorities, you can book hotels for anything from around $25 USD per night for a dorm bed in a hostel up to and beyond $700 USD for a luxury hotel.

 Food in Aruba